Salesforce SOQL from Crystal Reports

 5. Select the tables that you want include in your report, and then choose Next.

-6. Progress the Wizard to select the fields and fields that you want to include in your report.
+6. Progress the wizard to select the fields and fields that you want to include in your report.

 Using the Salesforce ODBC driver to access Salesforce data from Crystal Reports by using pass-through SQL: